eez-open/studio/docs/draft/styles/styles.md

 ![Alt text](image-17.png)

+By using style definitions, instead of local style modifications, you are achiving consistency (widgets with the similar purpose has the same visual apperance) and maintability (change in reusable style definition is automatically propagated in all widgets that are using it).

 Style definitions are inheritable, that means one style definition can inherit from other style definition.
 I.e. child style inherits all the properties from the parent style.

 In the same way, locally defined widget style inherits all the properties from the style definition it uses.
 In this case, locally defined style is child style, and style definition it uses is parent style.